aguidolin/visual-spike/README.md

     {[2624]}    {4×1 double}    {[327]}    {[7]}    {[41]}    {[64]}    {'a'}    {[-0.8000]}
 ```

-Column 1: position in the master list
+Column 1: position in the master list.
 Column 2: the positions in the experimental sequence where this unique texture appears.
 As an example:

 ```dash
 >> SPKTs.EXPV.coordSequence{1:1,2}